 Frequently Asked Questions

-Any computing device flaunting the Windows 10, Windows 8, 8.1, or the Windows 7 SP1 can run the Arris SURFboard SBG8300 and allow you to access the router functionality via the desktop app.
-In case you are planning to use the same on a MacBook or Linux-powered computers, macOS Catalina or anything equal to or higher than the 10.4 is supported, followed by UNIX and LINUX platforms.
+Any computing device flaunting Windows 10, Windows 8, 8.1, or the Windows 7 SP1 can run the Arris SURFboard SBG8300 and allow you to access the router functionality via the desktop app.
+In case you are planning to use the same on a MacBook or Linux-powered computer, macOS Catalina or anything equal to or higher than 10.4 is supported, followed by UNIX and LINUX platforms.

-However, if your existing internet setup demands a well-deserved upgrade, this modem-router combo might just be the perfect gadget to consider, courtesy of the exceptional speeds, performances, channel bonding technology, and the proper segregation of the Ethernet ports.
+However, if your existing internet setup doesn’t demand low latency, this modem-router combo might just be the perfect option, courtesy of DOCSIS 3.1, routing speeds, channel bonding, and the proper segregation of the Ethernet ports.